kailash-manasarovar/statement/docs/timeline/2023/december.md

 - On the way back to my hotel I start to feel extremely unwell.
 - I projectile vomit into a wastepaper bin on a Metro platform.
 - I have really bad food poisoning for about 2 days.
-- My friend was not affected by anything and we ate exactly the same things.
+- My friend was not affected by anything, and we ate exactly the same things.

 ## Twitter

-- It was around now that the hackers started to suggest they had access to the porn filmed of me in 1989.
+- It was around now that the hackers started to suggest they had access to the rape porn filmed of me in 1989.
 - They may have been suggesting it before (pictures of table on Google search) but it had not yet registered.
 - They posted pictures of a young girl's body that looked like me.
 - They also posted silhouettes of the same thing, with brutal porn suggestions.